pilarhz/SortingAlgorithm/README.md

-Sorting Algorithm
+# Sorting Algorithm
-Just finished making random generated table xd
+Just finished making random generated table\
-50% done
+The only thing left to do is to make it actually sorting everything